 As automation picks up in each and every field of work, tasks are getting simplified and a lot of decision trees are getting into action.
 What happens to the people who used to perform these activities?

 Nearly two decades ago, customers used to write applications to their banks for change of address; we queued up to buy tickets; relied on the memory of the salesman to know the price lists and stock levels; filled out forms to register; saw accountants who kept track of cash, expenses and income; found clerks everywhere to collate information and reproduce them in the desired formats.
 Secretaries were indispensable.
-Teachers, doctors, lawyers, artistes, directors and many more relied on reams of paper to keep track of what they were doing.
-Newspapers, periodicals and books were the only source of disseminating knowledge and information.
+Teachers, doctors, lawyers, artists, directors and many more relied on reams of paper to keep track of what they were doing.
+Newspapers, periodicals, and books were the only sources of disseminating knowledge and information.
 In each of these areas, automation has transformed the way of life.

 L1 Support is the new normal!

 Think of the schools, colleges, dispensaries, hospitals, medical stores, provision stores, cinema halls, restaurants, hotels, reservation desks that we visited two decades ago!
 And compare them with what we see now.
 Market sizes and GDP have increased but the number of people employed in these places haven’t.